dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 | enabled                  | A boolean that enable/disable podmon feature. |  No      |   false   |
 | image | image for podmon. | No | " " |

-10. Install the driver using `csi-install.sh` bash script by running `cd dell-csi-helm-installer && ./csi-install.sh --namespace vxflexos --values ../helm/myvalues.yaml` or install helm charts without shell scripts refer to helm/README.md for details.
+10. Install the driver using `csi-install.sh` bash script by running `cd dell-csi-helm-installer && ./csi-install.sh --namespace vxflexos --values ../helm/myvalues.yaml` or for helm install charts without shell scripts refer to helm/README.md for details.

  *NOTE:*
 - For detailed instructions on how to run the install scripts, refer to the README.md  in the dell-csi-helm-installer folder.